-The biggest hazard on day two is that you have to cross a few flooded rivers with knee deep water where the bridges had been washed away plus some really deep and annoying mud.
+The most significant hazard on day two is that you have to cross a few flooded rivers with knee-deep water where the bridges had been washed away, plus some bottomless and annoying mud.

-As you can see on the right side of the picture some wooden planks were placed in order to walk over the wettest parts, unfortunately the maintenance of this “roads” get worse after the two first days of hiking.
-In some sections you will find that the walkway has fallen apart so you will get wet, very wet.
+As you can see on the right side of the picture, some wooden planks were placed to walk over the wettest parts; unfortunate, the maintenance of these “roads” get worse after the two first days of hiking.
+In some sections, you will find that the walkway has fallen apart, so you will get wet, very wet.

-Most people stop at Alesjaure Hut, on day 2 and continue towards Tjatka on day 3, but since I decided to stop 5km earlier on day two i had to catch up the lost time on day 3, and walk the extra distance to Tjatka.
+Most people stop at Alesjaure Hut on day two and continue towards Tjatka on day 3, but since I decided to stop 5km earlier on day two, I had to catch up on the lost time on day three and walk the extra distance to Tjatka.

-The hike from Alesjaure to Tjatka is pretty straight forward, two knee deep river crossings, by far the biggest hazard on day 3 is the endless amount of mosquitoes, I have never ever encountered this amount of mosquitoes anywhere else around the world.
+The hike from Alesjaure to Tjatka is pretty straightforward, with two knee-deep river crossings, by far the most significant hazard on day 3 is the endless amount of mosquitoes.
+I have never encountered this amount of mosquitoes anywhere else around the world.

 I got 68 bites on my right leg in less than 10 minutes of resting!!!

-It´s not much to say about day 3, it’s really straight forward, can’t go wrong, I decided to camp about 1KM before Tjatka Hut,
+It´s not much to say about day 3; it’s a straightforward day, You can’t go wrong.
+I decided to camp about 1KM before Tjatka Hut,

-The place might look nice and relaxing, but there were a BILLION mosquitoes here, it was impossible to sit down and relax outside the tent, even with long hiking trousers, jacket, and mosquito spray, it was just unbearable.
+The place might look beautiful and relaxing, but there were a BILLION mosquitoes here; it was impossible to sit down and relax outside the tent.
+Even with long hiking trousers, a jacket, and mosquito spray, it was just unbearable.

-There was so many mosquitoes outside the tent so it sounded like rain on the tent roof.
+There were so many mosquitoes outside the tent, so it sounded like rain hitting the tent roof.

 Day 4 Camping (Tjatka) – Sälka – camping 27KM 10 hours 1000 – 820 Meters above sea level

-The climb up to Tjatka pass (1150m) starts only a few hounded meters after my camp spot and continue for about 6km before you reach the top of the pass, the climb up to the pass is very easy and not steep at all.
+The climb up to Tjatka pass (1150m) starts only a few hounded meters after my camp spot and continue for about 6km before you reach the top of the pass.
+The climb up to the pass is straightforward and not steep at all.

-You can find a small wind shelter on the top of the pass, a good place to stop for some fast snacks or lunch before your start descending from the pass.
+You can find a small wind shelter on the top of the pass, an excellent place to stop for some quick snacks or lunch before you start descending from the pass.

-The path follows the river all the way to the Salka hut, the path is extremely rocky for some parts you will walk on rock for more than 3-4 km straight, and the other parts are very wet since the wooden walkway was broken at many places.
+The path follows the river all the way to the Salka hut; the track is extremely rocky.
+For some parts, you will walk on rocks for more than 3-4 km straight, and the other parts are very wet since the wooden walkway is eight at many places.

-Except for the rocky and wet parts this day straight forward and easy, you can decide to stop at Sälka hut if you don’t feel for walking too far.
-Since I felt pretty good I decided to continue my hike towards Single Hut, but unfortunately I encountered some serious weather.
-I had to stop for the night in the wind shelter, so did 8 other hikers.
+Except for the rocky and wet parts, this day straight forward and easy; you can decide to stop at Sälka hut if you don’t feel like walking too far.
+Since I felt pretty good, I decided to continue my hike towards Single Hut, but unfortunate, l encountered some severe weather.
+I had to stop for the night in the wind shelter, so did eight other hikers.

 Day 5 Camping – Singi Hut 3.5hours 8Km

-One of the most annoying things on the Kungsleden Trail except for the mosquito are all the helicopters that are flying in and out of the trail all the time, quite a few lazy hikers are using helicopter shuttle express to do small parts of the hike, from hut to hut or land and stay in a hut for the night, I find it really annoying when a helicopter is flying right above you or when you are having a rest and you have to move because the helicopter is coming in for landing.
+One of the most annoying things on the Kungsleden Trail, except for the mosquito is all the helicopters that are flying in and out of the trail all the time.
+Quite a few lazy hikers are using helicopter shuttle express to do small parts of the hike, from hut to hut or land and stay in a cabin for the night.

 Day 6 Singi Hut – Kaitumjaure – Teusajaure 22km 7 hours

-Normally people do the hike from Singi to Teusajaure in two days, but my legs felt great when I reached Kaitumjaure so I decided to continue to the next hut.
+Usually, people do the hike from Singi to Teusajaure in two days, but my legs felt great when I reached Kaitumjaure, so I decided to continue to the next hut.

-The hike from Singi to Kaitumjaure is 13 km and takes about 4 hours, it is pretty straightforward with only a few very short climbs.
-You start off with hiking trough a barren landscape the first 11 km, and the 2 last km are trough a small forest, there is not much more to say about the hike between Singi and Kaitumjaure.
+The hike from Singi to Kaitumjaure is 13 km and takes about 4 hours; it is pretty straightforward with only a few very short climbs.
+You start off with hiking through a barren landscape the first 11 km, and the two last km is through a small forest.
+There is not much more to say about the hike between Singi and Kaitumjaure.

-The Kaitumjaure hut is a nice place to stay for a day, you can go for a swim (fast shower) down at the lake, where you can also find very nice campsites.
+The Kaitumjaure hut is.
+The first place to stay for a day, you can go for a swim (quick shower) down at the lake, where you can also find very nice campsites.

 Kaitumjaure is one of the best spots to see wild Moose on the hike, and I was lucky to see two while having a lunch break.
 Unfortunately, they disappeared before I could get my camera out.

-The hike from Kaitumjaure to Teusajaure is not the easiest, starts off easy and flat for the first half an hour before you cross the suspension bridge, but after the bridge it gets rocky for the next 30 min, then you get about 1 hour climb to the top of the “plateau” you also have a few streams/rivers to cross and most of the wooden walkway was also broken.
+The hike from Kaitumjaure to Teusajaure is not the easiest, starts off smooth and flat for the first half an hour before you cross the suspension bridge, but after the bridge, it gets rocky for the next 30 min, then you get about 1-hour climb to the top of the “plateau” you also have a few streams/rivers to cross, and most of the wooden walkway was also broken.

-The plateau takes another hour to cross before you reach a ridiculous and dangerous steep decent down to Teusajaure hut.
-You have to be careful here, there were two hikers staying at Teusajaure that had injured their knee during the decent.
+The plateau takes another hour to cross before you reach a ridiculous and dangerous steep descent down to Teusajaure hut.
+You have to be careful here; there were two hikers staying at Teusajaure that had injured their knee during the descent.